 Articles in peer-reviewed journals

 ”Why Anticorruption Reforms Fail - Systemic Corruption as a Collective Action Problem" [with Bo Rothstein & Jan Teorell].
 2013.
 Governance: An International Journal of Policy, Administration, and Institutions 26(3): 449-471.
 Pdf available here.

-”Den svaga staten: demokrati och förvaltning i utvecklingsländer” [with Martin Sjöstedt] (2010).
-In Rothstein, Bo (Ed.), Politik som organisation: förvaltningens grundproblem, 4th edition, Stockholm: SNS Förlag.
+”Den svaga staten: demokrati och förvaltning i utvecklingsländer” [with Martin Sjöstedt].
+2014.
+In Bo Rothstein (Ed.), Politik som organisation: förvaltningens grundproblem, 5th edition, Lund: Studentlitteratur.

-”State Legitimacy and the Corruptibility of Leaders” [with Martin Sjöstedt] (forthcoming 2012).
-In B. Rothstein & S. Holmberg (Eds.), Good Government: The Relevance of Political Science.
+”State Legitimacy and the Corruptibility of Leaders” [with Martin Sjöstedt].
+2012.
+In Bo Rothstein & Sören Holmberg (Eds.), Good Government: The Relevance of Political Science.
 Cheltenham, U.K.: Edwar Elgar Publishing Ltd.

-”Rethinking the Nature of the Grabbing Hand” [with Bo Rothstein & Jan Teorell] (forthcoming 2012).
-In B. Rothstein & S. Holmberg (Eds.), Good Government: The Relevance of Political Science.
+”Rethinking the Nature of the Grabbing Hand” [with Bo Rothstein & Jan Teorell].
+2012.
+In Bo Rothstein & Sören Holmberg (Eds.), Good Government: The Relevance of Political Science.
 Cheltenham, U.K.: Edwar Elgar Publishing Ltd.

-”Government Structures and Behavior Change in the Politics of HIV/AIDS” [with Martin Sjöstedt], QoG Working Paper Series 2008: 10.
+”Government Structures and Behavior Change in the Politics of HIV/AIDS” [with Martin Sjöstedt].
+2008.
+QoG Working Paper Series 2008: 10.
 Göteborg, Sweden: The Quality of Government Institute.

 Conference proceedings (selected)